rodneyshupe/Cookbook/Recipes/Entrees/Beef/ItalianMeatballs.rst

 Directions
 ----------

-1. Combine bread and buttermilk in small bowl, mashing occasionally with fork, until smooth paste forms, about 10 minutes.
+1. Combine the bread and buttermilk in a small bowl, mashing occasionally with a fork until it forms a smooth paste, about 10 minutes.
-2. Mix all meatball ingredients, including bread mixture and pepper to taste in medium bowl.
-Lightly form 3 tablespoons of mixture into 1 1/2-inch round meatballs; repeat with remaining mixture to form approximately 14 meatballs.
+2. Mix all the meatball ingredients, including the bread mixture and pepper to taste, in a medium bowl.
+Lightly form 3 tablespoons of the mixture into 1 1/2-inch round meatballs; repeat with the remaining mixture to form approximately 14 meatballs.
 (Compacting them can make the meatballs dense and hard.
-Can be placed on large plate, covered loosely with plastic wrap, and refrigerated for several hours.)
+They can be placed on a large plate, covered loosely with plastic wrap, and refrigerated for several hours.)
-3. Meanwhile, heat 1/4 -inch vegetable oil over medium-high heat in 10- or 11-inch saute pan.
-When edge of meatball dipped in oil sizzles, add meatballs in single layer.
-Fry, turning several times, until nicely browned on all sides, about 10 minutes, regulating heat as needed to keep oil sizzling but not smoking.
-Transfer browned meatballs to paper towel lined plate; set aside.
-Repeat, if necessary, with remaining meatballs.
+3. Meanwhile, heat 1/4-inch vegetable oil over medium-high heat in a 10- or 11-inch saute pan.
+When the edge of a meatball dipped in the oil sizzles, add the meatballs in a single layer.
+Fry, turning several times, until nicely browned on all sides, about 10 minutes, regulating the heat as needed to keep the oil sizzling but not smoking.
+Transfer the browned meatballs to a paper-towel-lined plate and set aside.
+Repeat, if necessary, with the remaining meatballs.

 Notes
 -----